spatie/laravel-analytics/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+> **If you're using v1 of this package, please refer to [an older version of this readme](https://github.com/spatie/laravel-analytics/blob/88eb75beadcd8dade2f3ee2423f3716253b2104d/README.md) for the installation and usage guide.**

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.